×

 The primary objectives of industrial logistics

-- Contribution to sustainability and environmental responsibility : by adopting more environmentally friendly processes and respecting current quality standards, industrial logistics allows companies to reduce their ecological footprint and promote sustainable practices.
+• Contribution to sustainability and environmental responsibility : by adopting more environmentally friendly processes and complying with current quality standards, industrial logistics allows companies to reduce their ecological footprint and promote sustainable practices .

-By effectively coordinating all of these flows, industrial logistics aims to optimize the entire supply chain
+By effectively coordinating all these flows, industrial logistics aims to optimize the entire supply chain, from product creation to final delivery, while minimizing costs and delays.

 History and evolution of industrial logistics

-industrial logistics techniques are sophisticated and technological, this discipline has its roots in early human civilizations.
-From the earliest times, societies have become aware of the need to supply and transport goods, particularly food, to ensure their survival.
+Although modern industrial logistics techniques are sophisticated and technological, this discipline has its roots in early human civilizations .
+From the earliest times, societies recognized the need to supply and transport goods, particularly food, to ensure their survival.
 However, these practices were then limited to simple storage and manual distribution.

 The advent of industrialization has considerably complicated logistics operations, with an increase in the flow of materials and products. inventory management systems emerged, marking a very important step in the evolution of industrial logistics.